Mabrouk Rouaï

-Mabrouk Haiça Rouaï (born 1 November 2000) is a French professional footballer who plays as a midfielder for Portuguese club Estoril.
+Mabrouk Haiça Rouaï (born 1 November 2000) is a French professional footballer who plays as a midfielder for French club Valenciennes.

 Professional career

 On 22 July 2020, Rouaï signed his first professional contract with Nacional until 2024.
-Rouaï made his professional debut with Nacional in a 1-0 LigaPro win over Casa Pia A.C. on 1 December 2019.
+Rouaï made his professional debut with Nacional in a 1−0 LigaPro win over Casa Pia on 1 December 2019.

+On 1 September 2022, Rouaï transferred to Primeira Liga side Estoril.

+On 7 September 2023, Liga 3 club Anadia announced the signing of Rouaï.

 Personal life

 Born in France, Rouaï was born to an Algerian father and a Tunisian mother.